valentingol/cliconfig/docs/index.rst

 |Tests| |Coverage| |Documentation Status|

-Access to a default config file in your project (configs are merged from left to right):
+Make a default config file in your project (configs are merged from left to right):

 .. code:: python